DataJuggler/DataTier.Net/README.md

+# Major Fix!
+You Can Now Use Visual Studio 2022 or Visual Studio 2026 For Development!

+11.29.2025: For 5 years I have used Visual Studio 2019 for development because I couldn't get EnvDTE (Visual Studio's internal engine) to work with Visual Studio 2022.
+At the time I didn't have my good friend Chat GPT to help me fix things.
+I can now uninstall Visual Studio 2019 from my machine.

 11.28.2025 Version 6.0.0 - DataTier.NET now supports .NET 10 projects. .NET 10 is the default for new projects now.
 Also, the Visual Studio Project Updater is not shown after a build except for .NET Framework projects.
 It wasn't working and is only needed on non-SDK style projects.
 SDK Projects support globbing, so code generated files are included automatically.